cmoles/SpriteMapper/README.md

 ## Notes

-This was just a fun little project to practice Javascript.
+This is just a fun little project to practice Javascript.
 This is by no means close to complete, but I think it's usable in its current iteration.

 Enjoy!